liqd/adhocracy3/src/adhocracy.core/docs/supergraph.rst

 Versioning
 ----------

-As objects (vertices and edges) in the graph never change, every object modification creates a new vertex which points to the originating vertex with a ``follows`` superrelation.
+As existing nodes in the graph never change, every node modification creates a new node which is connected to the originating node with a ``follows`` relation.

 Example: